neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

   - /docs/get-started-with-neon/tutorials
 ---

 The Neon SQL Editor allows you to run queries on your Neon databases directly from the Neon Console.
-In addition, the editor keeps a query history, allows you to save queries, and offers **Explain** and **Analyze** features.
+In addition, the editor keeps a query history, permits saving queries, and provides **Explain** and **Analyze** features.

 <a id="query-via-ui/"></a>